-Anxiety & Overeating – What’s the Overlap?
+Anxiety and Overeating – What’s the Overlap?

 Contributor: Jennifer Pells, PhD is a licensed clinical psychologist and employee of Structure House, a residentially-based weight management treatment program in Durham, North Carolina.